The Village Griots

 Areas: Trans, Queer, BIPOC, Disablities

 Ajani Walden is a queer, Black, transgender rights advocate.
-Before joining the staff at Left Turn Village as the Program & Research Consultant, he interned with Hudson Pride Center’s lead trainer and helped deliver LGBTQ sensitivity workshops to educators, school administrators, social service workers, healthcare professionals, and students.
+Before his days as a Training Consultant, he interned with Hudson Pride Center’s lead trainer and helped deliver LGBTQ sensitivity workshops to educators, school administrators, social service workers, healthcare professionals, and students.
 He has appeared on several panels talking about trans rights and health issues and has also developed and led workshops for trans youth.
 Ajani's passion for helping marginalized youth stems from childhood.
 As a foster youth from the ages of 13 to 18, Ajani longed for advocates who represented him as a queer, trans youth of color.
 He has since resolved to be that advocate, ally, and voice for LGBTQ youth.
 “I believe that LGBT youth should be able to see themselves in their advocates.
 Representation matters.
 I just want to be the person I needed when I was younger.
 I want a trans kid to look at me & see my scars and know he can survive because that’s what scars are…a sign of survival”.
-Ajani is currently in the process of starting a mentoring initiative for transgender youth with Left Turn Village.
-He is also a student at Southern New Hampshire University, a writer, artist & lover of technology.

 Areas: Trans, Queer, BIPOC, Nuerodivergence